Westminster Business Forum

 Delegates will examine the evolving role of digital tools in business support and the case for more integrated infrastructure to help scale-up firms, as well as how the proposed Business Growth Service might work in streamlining access to funding opportunities, export support, and reducing fragmentation.

 Delegates will also assess early indications from the Procurement Act 2023, which came into force in February 2025, examining its impact on market competition, access to public contracts, and on procurement processes.
-We expect discussion to also centre on potential mitigations for new processes favouring established suppliers, looking at options for reform - including in defence - to enhance SME access to public contracts.
+We expect discussion to also centre on potential mitigations for new processes favouring established suppliers, looking at options for reform - including in defence - to enhance access to public contracts.

 Regional growth